rogeryeosgit/DevoProject/Notes.md

 - sorted out a bug that stores wrong plan data (objects need to be refreshed correctly)

+## 24 July 2020

+- Thinking about the fields needed for the journal entry.
+(Date, Passage in Mention, Title, Thoughts, Application / Implication)

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries